 3) Wash Your Hands Often

-No matter where you go in the world, hand-washing is the single most important way to stop the spread of infection.
+No matter where you go in the world, hand-washing is the single most important way to stop the spread of infection and stay healthy while traveling.
 Hands should be washed before and after meals, after using the restroom, and after touching items in public that may have been touched by a sick individual.
 Because finding a restroom can sometimes be a challenge, alcohol-based hand sanitizers are a good alternative, taking up little space in your bag while killing a lot of germs.

 4) Get Enough Sleep

-Sleep is essential to maintaining health but even more important while traveling.
+Sleep is essential to staying healthy while traveling.
 The chances of jet lag are high, and sleep takes a backseat to a laundry list of new experiences.
 Not getting enough sleep can cause fatigue, headaches, irritability, and drowsiness, all of which can make visiting a new environment less than enjoyable.
 To avoid these downfalls, getting good quality sleep for a sufficient amount of time is key.
 Good sleeping habits include avoiding the use of electronics before bed, maintaining a routine bedtime, and sleeping in complete darkness.
 While traveling, an eye mask can be essential to filtering light.

 For more tricks on how to stay out of the doctor’s office while abroad, click here.

 Are you interested in traveling to the U.S. for a clinical rotation with AMO?
-Apply for a rotation today!
+Apply for a clinical experience today!